Easy Mediterranean diet meal plan - NewsBreak

 “People on a Mediterranean diet meal plan tend to feel much more energized because many of our known nutrient deficiencies will be plugged,” says Sawyer.
 “Specifically iodine, which is needed for cognition and brain sharpness and found in fish.
 It also contains lots of B-vitamins for energy and liver detoxification, and iron, which is needed for energy.
 So, we’re always going to feel much better when following this diet and by doing so, we can mitigate many of the risk factors associated with the onset of degenerative disease.”

-If you’re convinced of the Mediterranean diet’s benefits and want to try it yourself, then Sawyer and registered dietitian Reema Patel have come up with a simple five-day Mediterranean diet meal plan that you can follow at home.
+If you’re convinced of the Mediterranean diet’s benefits and want to try it yourself, then Sawyer and registered dietitian Reema Patel of Dietitian Fit & Co have come up with a simple five-day Mediterranean diet meal plan that you can follow at home.

 Mediterranean diet meal plan: Breakfast